-Rotator Cuff Syndrome : The rotator cuff is a group of muscles and tendons that surround the shoulder joint, keeping the head of your upper arm bone firmly within the shallow socket of the shoulder.
-A rotator cuff injury can cause a dull ache in the shoulder, which often worsens when you try to sleep on the involved side.
+Rotator Cuff Syndrome : The rotator cuff is a group of muscles and tendons that surround the shoulder joint.
+It keeps the head of the humerus firmly within the shallow socket of the shoulder.
+A rotator cuff injury often causes a dull ache in the shoulder.
+This often worsens when you try to sleep on the involved side.

 1. Common Causes of Rotator Cuff Injuries